vldmrmrv/ES-studies-sample/README.md

 plt.show()
 ```
 ![Implot RNG](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/002_lmplot_of_IB_rng_and_RTH_rng_SAMPLE.png)

+## High/Low of the Month
+*  Not all buyers and sellers try to time the market.
+The U.S. stock market has been used as a long-term investment for retirement portfolios for decades, and the amount of money being moved in and out of the market has increased significantly during the past 20 years, Institutions, such as Vanguard and Fidelity, that control IRAs, 401K, and other retirement plans have an obligation to put new money into the market, or redeem it, by the EOM.
+Not all investments have daily liquidity.
+In addition, some firms must realize their gains or losses at the EOM for accounting purposes.
+Non U.S. firms, investing in the U.S. markets, may close out their profitable positions at the EOM and repartiate their gains.
+Based on those information we may try and test if there is any significant

 ## ---
 Past performance is not indicative of future results.
 Data and information provided may be delayed.
 Data and information is provided for informational purposes only, and is not intended for trading purposes.